Styles - Icons

 Minus icon-minus.svg Expander

-You can find the all the SVG icons code in the NHS.UK frontend library on GitHub.
+You can find all the SVG icons code in the NHS.UK frontend library on GitHub.

 When to use these icons